-Answer:- We have regularly imported Ground Colemanite since 2015, mostly from Navasheva or Adani port, Hazira.
-However details of our import would be supplied to your office in few days.
-The details of such import are also available in your EDI System.
-I further state that we imported Ground Colemanite B2O3 40% of M/s Etimaden, Turkey by declaring it as "Ground Colemanite, B2O3 40%, Natural Boron Ore" as declared in all import documents of our supplier M/s.
-Asian Agro Chemicals Corporations, U.A.E. since April 2015 and I further state that all the consignments of Ground Colemanite imported since 2015 are similar in all respect.
+15. Statement dated 02.11.2020 of Shri Pradipkumar P Patel, Director of M/s.
+Vishwa Glass & Ceramics Pvt Ltd, recorded on 02.11.2020 before the Superintendent of Customs (SIIB), Surat wherein he inter alia stated that:- ii.
+They had regularly imported Ground Colemanite since 2015 mostly from Navasheva or Adani port, Hazira and the details of such import were also available in the EDI System of Department; that they imported Ground Colemanite (Calcium Borate) B2O3 40% of M/s Etimaden, Turkey by declaring it in as "Ground Colemanite, B2O3 40%, Natural Boron Ore" as declared in all import documents of their supplier M/s Asian Agro Chemicals Corporations, U.A.E. since April 2015 and that all the consignments of Ground Colemanite imported since 2015 were similar in all respect.